Improving Multimodal Brain Encoding Model with Dynamic Subject-awareness Routing

-\section{Methodology}
+\section{METHODOLOGY}

-We adopt \textbf{AFIRE} as a unified, agnostic framework that standardizes heterogeneous multimodal backbones into TR-synchronous post-fusion tokens and governs the overall pipeline, interface, and end-to-end training scheme \cite{al,tang2023transfer,oota2025multi,xia2024umbrae}.
-On this interface, we deploy \textbf{MIND}, a sparse Mixture-of-Experts decoder for whole-brain fMRI.
-Its subject-aware dynamic gating module, \textbf{SADGate}, produces adaptive, sparse expert mixtures to address inter-subject variability \cite{Nastase2020}.
-The design remains compatible with image-aligned, Transformer-fused, and LLM-centric encoders \cite{girdhar2023imagebind,d2025tribe,xu2025qwen2,ChenDLWH25} and follows conditional-computation practice in sparse MoE systems.
+We adopt \textbf{AFIRE} as an agnostic interface that standardizes heterogeneous multimodal backbones into TR-synchronous post-fusion tokens and supports end-to-end training \cite{al,tang2023transfer,oota2025multi,xia2024umbrae}.
+On this interface, we deploy \textbf{MIND}, a sparse Mixture-of-Experts decoder for whole-brain fMRI, together with its subject-aware gating module \textbf{SADGate} to model inter-subject variability \cite{Nastase2020}.
+By separating upstream fusion from downstream decoding, AFIRE allows MIND to impose stable subject-aware inductive biases while remaining compatible with image-aligned, Transformer-fused, and LLM-centric encoders \cite{girdhar2023imagebind,d2025tribe,xu2025qwen2,ChenDLWH25}.